Iaddiop/Data_Modeling_with_Postgres/README.md

 JSON data comes from logs (songs in the streaming app and user data of that app) on the music streaming app called Sparkify.
 The database will be used later on analytical dashboards (marketing, financial ...) to understand user behavior and usage habits.

-Different stages will be taken in this project:
+Different steps will be taken in this project:
 - Build SQL statements that will be used to create and insert data into tables
 - Build an ETL pipeline to feed the data from the log files to the Sparkify database.
 - Finally, data integration test in the database.